 - Private triage rooms for outpatient exams.

-- An on-unit c-section suite, should this option be scheduled or required.
+- An on-unit C-section suite, should this option be scheduled or needed.

 - HUGS security system for the safety of your precious baby.